senacurum/senacurum/README.md

-### Hi there 👋, This is Sena and I enjoy learn new things about software development.
+### Hi there 👋, This is Sena
-#### I graduated from my computer engineering degree.
+#### I graduated from my computer engineering degree.I enjoy learn new things about software development.

 Skills: JAVA / SPRING / REACT / JAVASCRIPT / HTML / CSS